 Anonymizing data, and other measures to mitigate privacy risks, are imperfect at best.
 Even minimally intrusive measures require hard decisions about what tradeoffs are acceptable and how to effectively deploy and enforce safeguards.
 The good news is that many communities already have developed creative and effective tools for doing just that.
 Oakland, Seattle, and several other cities and counties in the US have adopted surveillance ordinances.
 These require privacy impact assessments and citizen oversight of intrusive tracking technologies.
 Also, states like Ohio and Indiana have used ad hoc processes to evaluate and develop privacy-protective policies.
 These are for specific technologies like facial recognition.

 These laws and policies were designed for less urgent times and won’t easily be applied to evaluating the use of surveillance measures in the fight against COVID-19.
 However, they provide models for engaging communities and experts while making these difficult decisions.
 COVID-19 should accelerate—not end—the discussion over privacy and surveillance.

-By Professor Brian Ray is a former member of the Ohio Attorney General’s Facial Recognition Task Force and is the Professor Alan Miles & Judge Betty Willis Ruben Professor of Law at Cleveland-Marshall College of Law, where he directs the Center for Cybersecurity & Privacy Protection.
+By Professor Brian Ray is a former member of the Ohio Attorney General’s Facial Recognition Task Force and is the Professor Alan Miles & Judge Betty Willis Ruben Professor of Law at Cleveland State University College of Law, where he directs the Center for Cybersecurity & Privacy Protection.